 Vernon Dursley puffed up with pride at the mention of his son.
 Bouncing on the balls of his feet, he replied, "Of course he will.
 And he deserves it after all he's had to put up with."

 Petunia watched her husband stride away, his fading words echoing her own thoughts: "Why we ever agreed to take that boy in, I'll never know."

 "Never you mind," his aunt replied curtly.
 "Just get into the car and be quiet."
 His uncle was already at the wheel, humming along to an upbeat tune on the radio.

-As the houses streamed past, Harry settled back into the seat and looked out the car window, trying to ignore his cousin Dudley who sat stuffing his face with potato crisps while watching some violent movie on his portable DVD player.
+As the houses streamed past, Harry settled back into the seat and looked out the car window, trying to ignore his cousin Dudley who sat stuffing his face with potato crisps while playing some violent game on his Nintendo Game Boy.
 Dudley hadn't bothered to put in headphones, so the sounds of people shooting each other and their victims' tortured screams echoed through the backseat.

 "Turn right here, Vernon," Petunia said.

 Harry looked around dubiously.
 A large, ominous chimney loomed in the distance.
 It belonged to a factory that seemed to have gone out of business years ago.
 Most of the building's windows were broken, and its large parking lot sat empty.
 A chain link fence surrounded the property, with faded and peeling Keep Out signs plastered to it at various intervals.
 Turning away from the eyesore, Harry focused his attention on the dead-end street they'd just turned onto.
 A sign hung limply over the road.
 It read "Spinner's End."
 Harry swallowed.
 Whatever was going on, it couldn't bode well for him.
 The malevolent smile his uncle shot him through the rear-view mirror made his stomach turn over in apprehension.